mapbox/mapbox-unity-sdk/documentation/docs/05-changelog.md

 - Added a **Feature Replacement Modifer** that allows replacement of a vector feature at a given Latitude,Longitude with a supplied prefab.
 Enables replacing a procedurally generated building at a given Latitude,Longitude with a custom 3D model.
 - Texturing Style dropdown now allows users to select from prepackaged texture styles or custom, which allows for user-defined texturing.
 - Mesh and GameObject modifiers can now be created and added to AbstractMap via `Add New` buttons.
+- Example scene `LocationProvder` can be used to log GPS traces.
+See documentation on how to copy logs from devices.
+- GPS traces can be played back in the Editor with `EditorLocationProviderLocationLog`.
+- `UserHeading` and `DeviceOrientation` values can be smoothed via different smoothing algorithms.
 ##### Improvements
 - Improvements to UV mapping for side walls of extruded polygons when using atlas textures.
 Enables better handling of leftover areas when creating columns.
+- DeviceLocationProvider should work on devices.
+Tested with iPhone 7/8/X, Google Pixel 2, Samsung S8, Samsung Galaxy Note 8, OnePlus 3
 ##### Bug Fixes
 - Fix issue with UvModifier which caused wrong roof uv positions calculations.
 - Fix issue with data fetcher to handle failed connections properly, which caused IndexOutOfRangeException during tile loading/unloading.